Health Center Frequently Asked Questions

 Vaccinations and travel consultations are available to students to make sure students are up to date on recommended vaccines and prepared for travel abroad.

 The Student Health Center offers a Sexual and Reproductive Health Clinic for students interested in assessing their risk for a sexually transmitted infection, and getting tested if needed.
 Birth control, pregnancy testing and female annual exams are also available.

 We put a strong emphasis on health education, helping students learn how to manage or avoid health problems in the future.
 Every student coming in to the Health Center is asked to complete a detailed health history form, which allows for appropriate health screening.

-- Students pay a $78.00 Health and Counseling fee per quarter.
+- Students pay an $83.00 Health and Counseling fee per quarter.

 - Medication prescribed from the on-site pharmacy usually ranges from $10.00-$20.00, for many common prescriptions such as antibiotics, but anti-depressants may cost as much as $30.00-$90.00 per month.

 - Laboratory charges are billed to the student.